-Farming activities in the Dommel Warmbeek river basin in Flanders, Belgium have resulted in the run-off of residues of fertilizers & pesticides into the rives.
+Farming activities in the Dommel & Warmbeek river basin in Flanders, Belgium have resulted in the runoff of residues of fertilizers & pesticides into the rives.
 EAFRD support facilitated activities aiming to protect and improve water quality and biodiversity.
-These include the creation of buffer zones; the encouragement of farmers to sign a 'Brook Bank Management Agreement' with provision Municipalities; the local assistance to farmers to complete administrative requirements and maintain brook banks and; the promotion of the scheme within the region.
+These include the creation of buffer zones; the encouragement of farmers to sign a 'Brook Bank Management Agreement' with local Municipalities; the provision of assistance to farmers to complete administrative requirements and maintain brook banks and; the promotion of the scheme within the region.